Festivals & Events

 Come and see 1,000 cherry blossom trees blooming together

-Dating back 150 years, the trees and gardens of Chikukoen Park were a gift from the House of Peers member Genjiro Takahashi.
+Dating back around 70 years, the trees and gardens of Chikukoen Park were a gift from the bereaved family of the House of Peers member Genjiro Takahashi.
 Since that time they have grown and flourished, turning into one of Nichinan's greatest springtime attractions, especially the beautiful cherry blossom trees.

 - The cherry blossom trees in full bloom